 Wildflower honey is made by bees that have collected nectar from a local source of wildflowers.
 The taste and composition of wildflower honey can vary depending upon the variety of flowers in bloom at the time the honey is made.
 The potential health benefits of honey are many due to its nutrient rich content and anti-microbial properties.

-Researchers at the Penn State College of Medicine claim that honey may offer more relief to those suffering from an upper respiratory infection and cough than for individuals taking an over-the-counter medication containing dextromethorphan, or DM.
+Researchers at the Penn State College of Medicine claim that honey may offer more relief to those with an upper respiratory infection and cough than taking an over-the-counter medication containing dextromethorphan, or DM.
 The Penn State study, published in the December 2007 "Archives of Pediatric and Adolescent Medicine," involved 105 children and their parents separated into three groups.
 The first group of children was given honey, the second were given a dose of honey flavored DM medication and the third received nothing.
 The results concluded that the children who had received honey experienced a significant reduction in the severity, frequency and annoyance of their nighttime cough -- more so than the children who received a dose of DM medication.
 The researchers asserted that honey is an effective and safe alternative to treating an upper respiratory infection and cough in children over the age of 12 months.

 Antioxidants are powerful immune-boosting compounds found in raw honey.
 These compounds protect your body from oxidation; a degenerative process that can leave cells damaged and aged beyond their time, according to the University of California-Davis news website.
 UC-Davis researchers conducted a study to determine the potential health benefits of honey.
 The researchers enlisted 25 individuals to take 4 tablespoons of honey daily for 29 consecutive days, according to the Medical News Today article, "Honey May Have Sweet Health Benefits."
 The results of this study showed a marked increase of antioxidants in the participants' blood streams.
 Researchers concluded that the consumption of honey may offer health benefits by providing antioxidants, compounds linked to increased immune function and protection against conditions like heart disease and cancer, according to the UC-Davis website.